MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Objects.md

 ### User-Defined Data Types

-To declare a variable with a class as its type, use the same syntax that is used with primative types:
+To declare a variable with a class as its type, use the same syntax that is used with primitive types:

 ```java
 type name;